 If you’re not sure what you like, and you’ve always been nervous about having all the attention on you during foreplay, I’d challenge you to redo the challenge from Day 5 and just let him feel your body for 15 minutes, while you don’t move.
 In fact, this is a great assignment to do over and over again!
 It takes the pressure off of you feeling like you should be ready, and it teaches him to figure out what you like (while also showing you what you like).

-Remember, foreplay really isn’t optional.
+Remember, foreplay isn’t optional.
 Most women are not “wet” enough to make love comfortably without some stimulation first.
 It’s not like intercourse is the main event, and everything else is sub-optimal.
 The whole experience is part of sex, not just intercourse.
-And this is a vitally important one, because it helps focus you not just on your genitals, but on your hands, your eyes, your mouth–everything.
+And foreplay is vitally important, because it helps focus you not just on your genitals, but on your hands, your eyes, your mouth–everything.
 In many ways, it’s actually more personal, and even more intimate, than intercourse.
 So try to ramp up foreplay, and you’ll find sex more exciting!

 Day 1: The Act of Marriage